 Current Institute Bye-laws mean that if you become bankrupt you will cease to be a member.

 CABA has a debt management and support service to help members resolve their debt issues by providing free, independent, impartial and confidential debt advice and support by experienced debt advisors including:

-- Income maximisation – advice on benefit and tax credit entitlement;
+- Advice on benefit and tax credit entitlements to help maximise income

 - Information on debt related matters, e.g. rights of the debtor, the enforcement powers of the creditor etc.